AnnaRaman/Milestone-project-1/README.md

 # Anna Raman – Quarantined Community
-Milestone Project 1: User-Centric Frontend Development – Code Institute This is my website on quarantining, which I have created with the aim of providing some support and resources for all members of the public currently enduring the lockdown.
+Milestone Project 1: User-Centric Frontend Development – Code Institute

+<p>This is my website on quarantining, which I have created with the aim of providing some support and resources for all members of the public currently enduring the lockdown.</p>

 The website presents 3 areas of focus; the mind, body, what we can do to help.
 There is a message-board page which hopes to invite users to discuss their personal experiences/recommendations.
 There is a frequently asked questions page which covers the most asked questions that members of the public have regarding the coronavirus and the quarantine.
 Finally, there is a contact page containing a contact form.